dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 - Apps of Apps pattern.
 - husk link til repo.
 - I assume that the reader is familiar with Kubernetes, its concepts, and terminology.

+"Using control planes means relinquishing control.
+Therefore seasoned SRE teams may feel a reluctance in trusting the control plane.", https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes

 -->
 # 2. Abstract